The Fourth Amendment Reasonableness Requirement and Warrantless Search

 What Is a Warrantless Search?

 Any search of a person or property without a search warrant from a judge is a "warrantless search."
-Normally you are protected from this by your Fourth Amendment rights, but there are exceptions to this rule.
+Normally you are protected from this by your Fourth Amendment rights, but there are exceptions.

 When Is a Warrant Required?

-The Court has attempted to strike a balance between the practical realities of daily police work and the privacy and freedom interests of the public.
-Always requiring police officers to take the time to complete a warrant application and locate and appear before a judge could result in the destruction of evidence, the disappearance of suspects and witnesses, or both.
+The warrant exceptions strike a balance between the practical realities of daily police work and the privacy and freedom interests of the public.
+Always requiring police officers to take the time to complete a warrant application and locate and appear before a judge could result in the destruction of evidence or the disappearance of suspects and witnesses.